The Urban Conga: Projects

-Entangled was designed with the Little Haiti community in Miami, Florida to create a platform for residents and visitors to learn and share the history, stories, and music of Haitian culture outside the doors of the local Litle Haiti Cultural Complex.
+Entangled was designed with the Little Haiti community in Miami, Florida to create a platform for residents and visitors to learn and share the history, stories, and music of Haitian culture outside the doors of the local Little Haiti Cultural Complex.
 The installation is made up of a series of social seating and three aluminum drums designed from the traditional Rada Battery drums from Haiti.